SafeRL-Lab/Robust-Gymnasium/README.md

  </div>

 ### This Benchmark:
-This benchmark support various **1) environments/tasks** and **2) distuptor module （perturbations to the interaction process)**.
+This benchmark support various **1) environments/tasks** and **2) disruptors （perturbations to the interaction process)**.
 This allows users to design and evaluate different algorithms in different application scenarios when encountering diverse uncertainty issues.
 Switch to the sections below if you want to get a quick glance of which **environments** and **Perturbations** Robust-Gymnasium support.
 - [Environments and Tasks](#environments-and-tasks)
 - [Sources and modes of uncertainty/perturbation](#sources-and-modes-of-uncertaintyperturbation)

 ---------------

 ## Sources and modes of uncertainty/perturbation

+In this benchmark, we consider extensive perturbation/uncertainty events that possibly happen during every moments in the interacting process (See Figure 1) due to different:
+* **Sources:**
+* **Modes:**
+* **Frequency:**

 | Uncertainty modes\sources | Observation | Action | Reward | Environment/task |